My recipe is as simple as it gets and is just 4 ingredients: orange liquor, freshly squeezed lime juice, agave syrup and your best tequila!

-Making homemade margaritas is SO easy I'm mad at myself for not learning sooner.
-Most importantly, when you make them at home, you can control the sweetness!!
+Making a large batch of homemade margaritas is SO easy.
+Frankly, I'm mad at myself for not learning sooner.

 - Orange liquor of choice - Triple Sec, Cointreau, and Grand Marnier (not pictured below).

 - Agave syrup/simple syrup- *Optional* aka agave nectar.
 It is a sweetener that comes from the agave plant native to Mexico.
 You can substitute honey or just simple syrup if you prefer.

 - To make a large batch margarita pitcher, mix together all of the ingredient above.
 This can be done in any jug, jar or the serving pitcher itself.

 - You want to wait until as close to serving time as possible, to add your ice!